nehaljwani/team.exiv2.org/book/IMaEA.md

 [TOC](#TOC)
 <div id="11-14"/>
-### 11.14 Project Web Site
+### 11.14 Web Site

 The website source and release procedures are store in subversion.  svn://dev.exiv2.org/svn/team.
-The release process is discussed in detail here: [13.9 Release Engineering](#11-9)
+The release process is discussed in detail here: [13.9 Releases](#11-9)

 [TOC](#TOC)
 <div id="11-15"/>
-### 11.15 Project Servers (apache, SVN, GitHub, Redmine)
+### 11.15 Servers

 We use several servers: